Invokana / Farxiga / Jardiance / Invokamet / Xigduo / Glyxambi / Synjardy / Qtern / Steglatro / Steglujan / Segluromet

-All of these diabetes drugs are Sodium-Glucose Co-Transporter-2 (SGLT2) Inhibitors, a new class of diabetes medicines.
+All of these diabetes drugs are Sodium-Glucose Co-Transporter-2 (SGLT2) Inhibitors, an increasingly popular class of Type-2 diabetes medicines.

 We are currently investigating possible drug injury lawsuits against the responsible pharmaceutical companies for diabetes patients who have been diagnosed with Fournier’s Gangrene or Necrotizing Fasciitis of the Perineum.